webOSArchive/webos-docs/docs/macos-install.md

 `sudo ./install-novacom.sh`

----
-> **_NOTE:_** macOS will initially block execution of the installed files.
-You will need to confirm security exceptions in System Preferences for both novacomd *and* novacom.
+**_IMPORTANT NOTE:_** By default, macOS will initially block execution of the installed files.
+You will need to confirm security exceptions in System Preferences for both novacomd *and* novacom, by manually running them from terminal:

+`/opt/nova/bin/novacomd`

+then

+`/opt/nova/bin/novacom`

 The former will try to start automatically, the latter, when you try to test novacom...

----

 ## Testing It Out

 If your device is already activated and in Dev mode, you can test the drivers easily:

 * Connect your webOS device to your Mac -- preferably with an original Palm/HP USB cable.
-* From a Terminal command line, type `palm-log -l` to list installed apps on your device.
+* From a Terminal command line, type `novacom -l` to list devices.

+If everything worked, you're ready to [install the SDK](sdkpdk.md) and start making apps!

 ## Activating a device